 - pdb_extract: Extract and harvest data in PDBx/mmCIF format from structure determination programs

 - SF-Tool: Convert structure factor files among various formats

 - Ligand Expo: Search the Chemical Component Dictionary for the IDs of released ligands

 Validation reports contain an assessment of the quality of a structure and highlight specific concerns by considering the coordinates of the model, the experimental data and the fit between the two.
 Easily interpretable summary information that compares the quality of a model with that of other models in the archive will help users of PDB data to critically assess archived entries and to select the most appropriate structural models for their needs.
 These reports are developed using the recommendations of thewwPDB Validation Task Forces.

 Reports for released entries are available from Structure Summary pages.

 Validation reports for manuscript reviewers are created during annotation of deposited structures.

 Check your X-ray, NMR, or EM structures before depositing (standalone server).

-PDB-Dev is a prototype deposition and archiving system for structural models obtained through integrative/hybrid (I/H) methods
+Have non-atomic coordinates, multi-scale structures obtained through integrative/hybrid (I/H) methods?
+Deposit at PDB-Dev which is a prototype deposition and archiving system for structural models obtained through integrative/hybrid (I/H) methods.